onlyuser/NatLang/README.md

 It uses WordNet and a Yacc grammar to generate all possible interpretations of a sentence.

 It works as follows:

 1. The user inputs a sentence.
 2. WordNet identifies one or more POS identities for each word in the sentence.
 3. All POS configurations of the sentence are evaluated using the Yacc-generated parser.
-4. A parse tree is constructed for each successful parse.
+4. A parse tree is generated for each successful parse.

 For example: